Leo Tolstoy

 6

-It is only what is invisible, intangible, spiritual and what we perceive within ourselves and by ourselves that is real.
+It is only that which is invisible, intangible, spiritual and that which we perceive within ourselves and by ourselves that is real.
 Everything that is visible and tangible is a product of our senses and therefore only illusory.

 7